Torrid Holdings Inc. (CURV) Sh - GuruFocus.com

-The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased Torrid Holdings Inc. (: CURV) common stock in or traceable to the Company's July 2021 initial public offering ("IPO") for remedies pursuant to the Securities Act of 1933.
+The Class: Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased Torrid Holdings Inc. (NYSE: CURV) common stock in or traceable to the Company's July 2021 initial public offering ("IPO") for remedies pursuant to the Securities Act of 1933.
 Torrid is a direct-to-consumer brand of women's plus-size apparel and intimates.

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Torrid.
 Shareholders who want to be appointed lead plaintiff for the class must file their papers by January 14, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
 For more information, click here.